DevOps Glossary of Terms

 A term for the general tendency of software and hardware configurations to drift, or become inconsistent, with the template version of the system due to manual ad hoc changes (like hotfixes) that are not introduced back into the template.

-Continuous Delivery is a set of processes and practices that radically removes waste from your software production process, enables faster delivery of high- quality functionality and sets up a rapid and effective feedback loop between your business and your users.
+A set of processes and practices that radically remove waste from your software production process, enable faster delivery of high- quality functionality, and set up a rapid and effective feedback loop between your business and your users.

 A go-live strategy in which code implementing new features is released to a subset of the production environment but is not visibly, or only partially, activated.
 The code is exercised, however, in a production setting without users being aware of it.